 The National Pension System (NPS) is a government-backed investment scheme that helps you create a retirement corpus.
-The scheme was established in 2004 by the Government of India, initially catering to civil servants.
+The project was established in 2004 by the Government of India, initially catering to civil servants.
 However, NPS was made available to the general public in 2009.
-The government has set up NPS, so that account members get a regular paycheck even after retirement, in addition to substantial investment gains.
+The government has set up NPS so that account members get a regular paycheck even after retirement, in addition to substantial investment gains.

 But the benefits of investing in NPS don’t end here.
 Let us discuss some important reasons why you should invest in NPS.

-The primary benefit of National Pension System is that the central government backs it.
+The primary benefit of the National Pension System is that the central government backs it.
 PFRDA (Pension Fund Regulatory and Development Authority), a government authority, regulates NPS.
-Professional fund managers are responsible for administering the funds in accordance with the regulations outlined by the PFRDA.
+Professional fund managers are responsible for administering the funds by the regulations outlined by the PFRDA.
 This means the fund has strict guidelines, and every change in the portfolio will be viewed with a higher amount of scrutiny.
 This adds an extra layer of security to your investments in NPS.
 At the same time, it is important to understand that NPS invests in market-linked securities, which also come with higher risk potential.

 2) Get assured pension